Los Angeles Wrongful Death Attorney

 According to Kansas law a spouse, child, or parent, grandparent or sibling may file a wrongful death claim on behalf of a deceased loved one.
 A child of the deceased may only bring a claim if there is no surviving spouse.
 Likewise, a parent of the deceased may only file a claim if there is no surviving spouse or child.

-Contact Law Office of Gary Berkovich today!
+Work with the Law Office of Gary Berkovich!
 He will get you the money you deserve.
 We don’t get paid unless you get paid.